shrimp2t/sshop/readme.txt

 === sshop ===

-Contributors: automattic
+Contributors: shrimp2t
-Tags: translation-ready, custom-background, theme-options, custom-menu, post-formats, threaded-comments
+Tags: translation-ready, custom-background, theme-options, custom-menu, threaded-comments

 Requires at least: 4.0
-Tested up to: 4.7
+Tested up to: 4.8
 Stable tag: 1.0.0
 License: GNU General Public License v2 or later License URI: LICENSE

-A starter theme called sshop, or underscores.
+=== OnePress ===

+OnePress Theme, Copyright 2017 FameThemes
+OnePress is distributed under the terms of the GNU GPL

 == Description ==

-Hi.
-I'm a starter theme called sshop, or underscores, if you like.
-I'm a theme meant for hacking so don't use me as a Parent Theme.
-Instead try turning me into the next, most awesome, WordPress theme out there.
-That's what I'm here for.
+SShop is the best free WooCommerce theme.
+It features a bespoke integration with WooCommerce itself plus many widgets like Sales countdown, Product tabs, Blog posts, Services, Sliders.
+SShop is responsive mobile optimized and using bootstrap framework and FontAwesome icons.
+There are several layout & color options to personalise your shop, multiple widget regions, a responsive design and much more.
+Developers will love it's lean and extensible codebase making it a joy to customise and extend.
+Looking for a WooCommerce theme?
+Look no further!

 == Installation ==